vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

   The Supervisor Cluster runs on top of an SDDC layer that consists of ESXi for compute, NSX-T Data Center or vSphere networking, and vSAN or another shared storage solution.

 - **vSphere Namespaces:** A vSphere Namespace is a tenancy boundary within vSphere with Tanzu.
-A vSphere Namespace allows the sharing of vSphere resources (computer, networking, storage) and enforcing of resource limits with the underlying objects such as Tanzu Kubernetes Clusters.
+A vSphere Namespace allows the sharing of vSphere resources (computer, networking, storage) and enforcing of resource limits with the underlying objects such as Tanzu Kubernetes clusters.
 It also allows you to attach policies and permissions.

 - **Tanzu Kubernetes Grid Service:** Tanzu Kubernetes Grid Service allows you to create and manage ubiquitous Kubernetes clusters on a VMware vSphere infrastructure using the Kubernetes Cluster API.
-The Cluster API provides declarative, Kubernetes-style APIs to enable the creation, configuration, and management of the Tanzu Kubernetes Cluster.
+The Cluster API provides declarative, Kubernetes-style APIs to enable the creation, configuration, and management of the Tanzu Kubernetes cluster.

-	Tanzu Kubernetes Grid Service also provides self-service lifecycle management of Tanzu Kubernetes Clusters.
+	Tanzu Kubernetes Grid Service also provides self-service lifecycle management of Tanzu Kubernetes clusters.

-- **Tanzu Kubernetes Cluster (Workload Cluster):** Tanzu Kubernetes Clusters are Kubernetes workload clusters in which your application workloads run.
+- **Tanzu Kubernetes Cluster (Workload Cluster):** Tanzu Kubernetes clusters are Kubernetes workload clusters in which your application workloads run.
 These clusters can be attached to SaaS solutions such as Tanzu Mission Control, Tanzu Observability, and Tanzu Service Mesh, which are part of Tanzu for Kubernetes Operations.

 - **VM Class in vSphere with Tanzu:** A VM class is a template that defines CPU, memory, and reservations for VMs.
 VM classes are used for VM deployment in a Supervisor Namespace.
-VM classes can be used by stand-alone VMs that run in a Supervisor Namespace and by VMs hosting a Tanzu Kubernetes Cluster.
+VM classes can be used by stand-alone VMs that run in a Supervisor Namespace and by VMs hosting a Tanzu Kubernetes cluster.

 	vSphere with Tanzu offers several default VM classes.
 You can use them as is or you can create new VM classes.
 The default VM classes that are available in vSphere with Tanzu are shown in the following image.